Recruit SignalsRecruit SignalsRecruit Signals

 Why Early Contact Changes the Commercial Outcome

 The commercial case for early outreach is specific, not theoretical.
-Odro's 2025 'Winning the Race to the Job' report found that when consultants speak to hiring managers before requisitions are submitted to internal HR, they are 41% more likely to secure either exclusivity or a limited agency shortlist of three or fewer suppliers.
-That single statistic reframes the entire BD conversation.
+Agencies that reach a hiring company early, before the role is widely advertised, are significantly more likely to secure exclusivity or a place on a tight shortlist than those arriving once the vacancy is open to every agency on the PSL.
+That single theory reframes the entire BD conversation.
 The question is not how to write a better cold pitch.
 The question is how to arrive before the pitch is necessary.

 Agencies that reach a hiring manager in the pre-decision phase are not responding to a brief; they are helping to shape it.
 They can influence job titles, salary bands, and the shortlist criteria before any competitor knows a role exists.
 That is a structural advantage, not a marginal one.